linrongbin16/lin.vim/README.md

 - `<leader>g` in normal mode: go to definition or declaration

 ### C/C++
-- `:A`: jump between h/hpp and c/cc/cxx/cpp files
+- `:A`: jump between Header and Source files for C/C++

 ### Customization
-- custom your own settings in ~/.vim/user.vim
+- custom your own settings in ~/.vim/custom.vim

 ### Commands
-- try `lin-ops` to find more.
+- try `vimcmd` to find more.

 # Installation